appium/appium/CONTRIBUTING.md

 Please make sure the unit and functional tests pass before sending a pull request; for more information on how to run tests, keep reading!

 Make sure you read and follow the setup instructions in the README first.
+And note that all participation in the Appium community (including code submissions) is governed by our [Code of Conduct](CONDUCT.md).

 ### Running Appium from Source and doing dev on Appium